TickTeam/guide-tt/ios_app/8_how_to_add_comment_to_a_task.md

 ### How to add comment to a task?
-1.Open TickTick on mobile and select a task that you want to add comment.
+1.Open TickTick on your iOS device and select a task that you want to add comment.

 2.Tap the option menu in the upper right hand corner of the page to select “Comment”.